Welcome from the Director

 Our Technology Management program builds on its location in one of the most dynamic technology regions in the United States by partnering with many local innovative technology firms.
 Through these partnerships, our Technology Management program is able to advance the curriculum to meet current market needs.
 Our program has outstanding faculty, who have academic and industry technology management experience and are able to bridge theory and practice.
 Our program's students are accomplished and achievement oriented.

-Our Technology Management program is one of only seven in the U.S. that are partners in the U.S. government's CIO University and graduates receive the CIO University certificate in addition to their master's degree.
-The program is also a founding partner, along with Waseda University, Japan and the National Electronics Computer and Technology Center (NECTEC), Thailand, of the International Academy of CIO, a global organization working to foster and facilitate IT Executive Leadership and CIO worldwide.
+Our Technology Management program is a founding partner, along with Waseda University, Japan and the National Electronics Computer and Technology Center (NECTEC) in Thailand, of the International Academy of CIO, a global organization working to foster and facilitate IT Executive Leadership and CIO worldwide.

 With our outstanding faculty, excellent students, and supportive industry partners, I believe that the George Mason Technology Management program is one of the best educational values in the region, if not the country.
 The program has a record of successfully educating technology leaders to take on greater responsibilities and leadership roles.
 We look forward to talking with you about our program and how it might work for you.